 Limited companies have many obligations to fulfil for Companies House and HM Revenue and Customs (HMRC) on a regular and as-needed basis.
 As a director, you are legally responsible for maintaining these important company filing and reporting requirements, which include:

-- Sending an annual confirmation statement to Companies House at least once a year.
+- Sending an annual Confirmation Statement to Companies House at least once every 12 months

 - Preparing financial accounts for Companies House